ncbi/robotframework-pageobjects/QUICKSTART.md

 Verify python is available.

-Using pip, install from the requirement.txt file in this directory with:
+Using pip, install from the requirements.txt file in this directory with:
 `$ pip install -r requirements.txt`

 Find and download [chromedriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), make sure it is in your path: